mesos/logstash/README.md

 # Logstash Mesos Framework

 This is a [Mesos](http://mesos.apache.org/) framework for running [Logstash][logstash] in your cluster.
-When another program on any Mesos slave logs an event, it will be parsed by Logstash and sent to central log locations.
+When another program on any Mesos agent logs an event, it will be parsed by Logstash and sent to central log locations.
 There are many ways to log an event, such as [syslog](https://en.wikipedia.org/wiki/Syslog) or writing to a log file.
 Programs can simply log to `localhost` or a local file,